McKay Scholarship Private School Responsibilities

 Private schools that receive funding under FTC, Gardiner, Hope and McKay are now required to submit a report from an independent certified public accountant who performs the agreed-upon procedures developed pursuant to s.
 1002.395(6)(o), F.S. if the private school received more than $250,000 in scholarship funds.
 The private school must submit the report by September 15 to the scholarship funding organization that awarded the majority of the school’s scholarship funds.
 A school that received more than $250,000 in scholarship funds only through the McKay Scholarship must submit the annual report to the Department of Education.

-For private schools that are newly obligated under this recent change, this will take affect the 2019-20 school year meaning that the first AUP report is due by September 15, 2019.
+For private schools that are newly obligated under this recent change this will take effect beginning with the 2019-20 school year, meaning that the first AUP report is due by September 15, 2019.

 New Requirement for Private School Owners